Clarksville Birth Injury and Cerebral Palsy Lawyer

 There are several things that should raise a red flag.

-If you are told any of the following, your child may be suffering from a birth injury:
+If you are told any of the following, your child may have suffered a birth injury:

 - Your baby has low APGAR scores